neoml-lib/neoml/NeoML/docs/en/API/NN/Upsampling2DLayer.md

 ## Inputs

-Each of the inputs accepts a blob with a set of images:
+Each of the inputs accepts a blob of `int` or `float` data with a set of images:

 - `BatchLength * BatchWidth * ListSize` is the number of images in the set
 - `Height` is the images' height